calvinhobbes119/CarND-Capstone/README.md

 2. Classification of the traffic light.
 We decided to create a single shot detector including both steps in one.

 The resulting model is based on the Tensorflow API.
 A pretrained object detection model named 'ssd_mobilenet_v1_coco' is provided in this API.
 Using the Bosch Small Traffic Lights Dataset the model is trained to fullfil our requirements for the test track.
 To test the source code on a simulator a further model is provided which used the Udacity Simulator based traffic light data to train it.
+In addition, to minimize some latency issues we were having, we only process every 6th image frame for traffic lights.

 A link to this work is provided [here]( https://github.com/alejandrods/Tensorflow_API_traffic_light_detection/blob/master/object_detection_tutorial.ipynb).